 Town hall meetings can be hard to execute.
 In many companies, executives travel and hold a big meeting in each location, one at a time.
 This format can be intimidating for would-be question askers, and also means diverting a lot of people away from important tasks.
 Also, no one gets the benefit of hearing the questions and answers from other locations.

 With MangoApps, it’s easy to create virtual town hall content.
 Employees just need a group where they can ask questions they want to see addressed, anonymously or not.
 Then, leadership can set aside an hour every month to create video or text responses to those questions.

-This regular dialogue creates a culture of openness and real communication, and lets frontline workers know they are valued.
+This consistent dialogue creates a culture of openness and real communication, and lets frontline workers know they are valued.

 For a deeper look into the value of company apps, read our whitepaper on the subject